chartgerink/2016tdm/data/README.md

 2. If included in Crossref, then no additional T&C are needed, hence `api_free` coded as 1.

+3. Will revisit crossref availability by checking myself.

 ## Brill

 1. No terms and conditions, disclaimer, use policy!